TonyRobotics/RoboWare-Viewer-Bridge/README.md

 - [mosca](https://github.com/RobotWebTools/roslibjs)

 ### License
-webrtc_ros is released with a BSD license.
+`RoboWare Viewer Bridge` is released with a BSD license.
 For full terms and conditions, see the [LICENSE](LICENSE) file.

 ### Authors
 See the [AUTHORS](AUTHORS.md) file for a full list of contributors.